PBGouveia/slate/README.md

 You can now see the docs at http://localhost:4567.
 Whoa!
 That was fast!

-Now that Slate is all set up on your machine, you'll probably want to learn more about [editing Slate markdown](https://github.com/lord/slate/wiki/Markdown-Syntax), or [how to publish your docs](https://github.com/lord/slate/wiki/Deploying-Slate).
+Now that Alaunus API is all set up on your machine, you'll probably want to learn more about [editing Alaunus API markdown](https://github.com/PBGouveia/slate/wiki/Markdown-Syntax), or [how to publish your docs](https://github.com/PBGouveia/slate/wiki/Deploying-it).

-If you'd prefer to use Docker, instructions are available [in the wiki](https://github.com/lord/slate/wiki/Docker).
+If you'd prefer to use Docker, instructions are available [in the wiki](https://github.com/PBGouveia/slate/wiki/Docker).

 Companies Using Slate
 ---------------------------------